bandaletov72/www/README.md

 AUTOMATIC INSTALL
 --------------------------------------------------------------------------
-Installer you can found on http://24ok.ru/index.php?page=download&flag=eng
+Installer you can found on http://24ok.ru/index.php?page=download&flag=eng or here in GitHub (INSTALLER directory)

 Download installer on your desktop and unzip it.